sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 | 2017  | OpenAPI 3.0.0 release                                     |
 | 2021  | OpenAPI 3.1.0 release                                     |

-^ A little bit of history lesson
-Swagger and OpenAPI are mostly the same things

--->

 ---

 ## Why Bother With OpenAPI?